 Changes in the way Americans purchase healthcare insurance and in health insurance practices are essential elements of the Affordable Care Act.

 Planning for healthcare costs isn’t easy.
-Fortunately, depending on your income and circumstances, the benefits of the Affordable Care Act (ACA) that will be implemented in 2014 could help you reduce and manage your expenses.
+Fortunately, depending on your income and circumstances, the benefits of the Affordable Care Act (ACA) that have been implemented in 2014 could help you reduce and manage your expenses.

 More Consumer Protection

-The ACA mandates these protections beginning on January 1, 2014:
+The ACA mandates these protections as of January 1, 2014:

 - Discrimination due to preexisting condition or gender is prohibited.

 Up to this point, health insurance companies could refuse to offer new or renewed policies to people with a pre-existing condition.
 They could also charge individuals higher rates based on their gender or health status.

 - Annual dollar limits for health insurance coverage are eliminated.